 - A sampling tool

 - A cleaning rod

-- A separate razor blade that can be used to sample the paint.
-Includes a handle for easy use.
+- A separate razor blade can be used to sample the paint.
+It includes a handle for easy use.

-- An instruction manual to ensure proper usage of the tests.
+- An instruction manual to ensure proper usage of the tests is included.

-There are a bunch of different surfaces where these test can be used:
+There are a bunch of different surfaces where these tests can be used: